ROCm/MIOpen/doc/src/DebugAndLogging.md

 currently, ROCm fully supports Code Object version 2 (Co v2).
 The support for version 3 (CO v3) is being gradually introduced.
 These variables allows for experimenting and triaging problems related to CO version:
 * `MIOPEN_DEBUG_AMD_ROCM_METADATA_ENFORCE` - Overrides CO version auto-detection implemented in the library. `0` or unset - disable overriding (the default), `1` - enforces CO v2, `2` - behave as if both CO v2 and v3 are supported, `2` - enforces CO v3.
-* `MIOPEN_DEBUG_AMD_ROCM_METADATA_PREFER_NEWER` - This variable affects only Solvers that able to produce either v2 or v3 code objects, and is intended to use only when ROCm supports both CO v2 and CO v3.
-By default, the older format is used (CO v2) by Solvers.
+* `MIOPEN_DEBUG_AMD_ROCM_METADATA_PREFER_NEWER` - This variable affects only Solutions available in both v2 and v3 code objects, and is intended to use only when ROCm supports both CO v2 and CO v3.
+By default, the older format is used (CO v2).
 When this variable is _enabled_, the behavior is reversed.
 * `MIOPEN_DEBUG_AMD_OPENCL_ENFORCE_COV3` - Enforces CO v3 for OpenCL kernels.

 ### `MIOPEN_DEBUG_AMD_WINOGRAD_MPASS_WORKSPACE_MAX`